Learn the common signs of mental illness in adults and adolescents.

-The most common side effects of taking deutetrabenazine are inflammation of the nose and throat, fatigue, drowsiness, diarrhea, and dry mouth.
+The most common side effects of taking deutetrabenazine are inflammation of the nose and throat, fatigue, drowsiness (in Huntington’s disease patients), insomnia (in TD patients), diarrhea, and dry mouth.

 Rare/serious side effects

-Rare/serious side effects may include insomnia, anxiety, depression, agitation, reslessness, constipation, urinary tract infection, and irregular heart rhythm.
+Rare side effects may include slight shaking, stiffness, trouble moving, anxiety, depression, agitation, restlessness, constipation, urinary tract infection, and irregular heart rhythm.